triasisghosh/Emergency-buzzer/README.md

 * "contact.csv": This file contains the emergency phone numbers, where alerts to be sent on pressing buzzer.
 * "buzzer_img.png": The image of buzzer button.
 * "electric-buzz.wav": Audio file containing buzzer sound.

+**Please feel free to contribute in this project.
+This is a concept project, it need to be implemented in Android/iOS platform or in web-application for realtime use.
+Also instead of IP tracking, GPS need to be implemented for better accuracy.**

+# Reach me